 We are exposed to market risk, including fluctuations in interest rates and foreign currency exchange rates.
 Our primary market risk exposure occurs because we generate a portion of our revenues in foreign currencies, mainly in Chinese Yuan, but also in Australian Dollar and Euro and incur a portion of our expenses in foreign currencies, mainly in NIS, but also in Euro and other foreign currencies.
-We do not presently engage in any hedging or other transactions intended to manage risks relating to foreign currency exchange rate or interest rate fluctuations.
+We generally do not engage in hedging or other transactions intended to manage risks relating to foreign currency exchange rate or interest rate fluctuations.

-In addition, as of December 31, 2015, we had cash and cash equivalents, including short-term and long-term bank deposits and marketable securities, of \$315.1 million.
+In addition, as of December 31, 2016, we had cash and cash equivalents, including short-term and long-term bank deposits and short-term and long-term marketable securities, of \$320.1 million.
 As of that date, approximately 98% of our cash, cash equivalents and marketable securities are held by Radware Ltd. in Israeli or U.S. financial institutions.